dstaay/cm/README.md

 ### CM Challanage

-A simple orchestrator that takes a directed graph of dependencies, a list of requested jobs, then calculates order to preform jobs and determines which jobs need to be re-run on each pass or can be read from cache.
+A simple example of orchestrator algorithm that takes a list of requested jobs, builds a dependency graph, calculates order to preform jobs.
+One twist is that the algorithm also determines which jobs need to be re-run on each pass or can be read from cache (no recurring jobs in dependencies)

-example graph:
+example job request and intital graph:

 ![Initial Graph](/figure1.png)